-I remembered these words when experiencing our first real earthquake (shocking) when I started to write (oh, the fear!) and I held on to these words for dear life when hearing the news that a wonderful friend and later my grandmother had passed (heartbroken).
+I remembered these words when experiencing our first real earthquake (shocking) when I started to write (oh, the fear!) and I held on to these words for dear life when hearing the news that a beautiful friend and later my grandmother had passed (heartbroken).

-There were plenty of opportunities to resist EVERYTHING that happened in the last six months.
+There were plenty of opportunities to resist everything that happened in the last six months.
 And there were numerous days where frustration and tension were omnipresent, like shadows attempting to inch their darkness into the crevasses of my weakness.
 On some days, they almost succeeded; on days when I was at the brink of throwing my hands up in the air in defeat: nope, I am no longer doing this.
 No homeschooling.
 No move.
 I am done.

-But then I remembered.
-Move. like. water.
+But then I remembered - move like water.

-Not only would resistance have been of no use, halting us in our tracks (literally, leaving us with no home at all) but more significantly, it would have obstructed even the smallest rays of sunshine from lighting up our day, illuminating all the things we should be grateful for: family, health, togetherness, safety.
+Not only would resistance have been of no use, halting us in our tracks (literally, leaving us with no home at all), but more significantly, it would have obstructed even the softest rays of sunshine from lighting up our day, illuminating all the things we should be grateful for: family, health, togetherness, safety.
 If we would have ignored, shunned these rays of sunshine - imagine the outcome?

-There is enough in life that we are unable to control.
-Death, sickness, job losses.
+There is enough in life that we are unable to control: death, sickness, job losses.